How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 As noted above, submersible lights are common in pools and are often found at various intervals in the pool below the water line.
 These are a fabulous feature, but don’t let your imagination stop there!

-Why not place lights in the planted areas around your pool?
-If you don’t already have some plantings around your pool, maybe this is the year to put some in!
-Place an ornamental tree in the yard with a four to five-foot planting bed around it.
-Place some lights in the planting bed and they will cast a warm glow into the pool water.
+A great landscaping idea is to place an ornamental tree in the yard with a four to five foot garden bed around it.
+Place some lights in the planting area and they will cast a warm glow into the pool water.

-If you have large trees in your yard, why not place one of our down lights in them so they can shine directly on to your pool!
-Cool beans.
+If you have large trees in your yard, why not place one of our down lights in them so they can shine directly on to your pool?
 The natural movement of the lighted leaves create fun shadows and other elements that help diminish the feel of the city in your back yard.

 Tiki Lamps can give your pool the accent lighting that your backyard has been lacking, while providing a nice amount of light to see with.
 The great thing about tiki lamps is they don’t have to be lit every night, only when you need them, and can be moved around the yard if desired.